Small-Cap Mutual Funds

 As a reward, if the company does great and succeeds, you will get returns far better than any other investment tool.
 Small-cap mutual funds are fit for investors with a high-risk appetite and a long-term investment horizon.
 If you are open to relatively higher risks, you should invest a part of your portfolio in some of the best small-cap mutual funds.
 It is necessary to ensure that only a part of your entire portfolio is in small-cap funds.

 Procedure to invest in Small Cap Mutual Funds

 Sign in or log in to the account complete details Name, E-mail ID, Contact Number, and Password.

-It will ask for PAN Number to enter it and Fill up details Basic, Bank, Personal, and Address Details.
+It will ask for your PAN Number, for verification purpose and Fill all Basic details, Bank details, Personal details, and Address Details.
 Documents Upload for KYC is for the people who don’t have KYC, after that it will ask for a 5-second video upload.